Danny’s DNA Discoveries – boletes of the PNW

 Aureoboletus citriniporus © Michael Beug

-Pulveroboletus cf ravenelii - this SC mushroom has a bright yellow veil, which will make it key out to Suillus as well.
-It has been reported once from Oregon, and I don't have any genetic proof, but it's such a distinctive mushroom it's hard to imagine they were wrong about it or something like it being here.
-We need modern collections.
+Pulveroboletus aff. ravenelii - this SC mushroom has a bright yellow veil, which will make it key out to Suillus as well.
+It has been reported once from Oregon (being so distinctive it's hard to image it was a misidentification), and occasionally in California, but our west coast species is getting a new name.
+I don't have the sequence yet.
+We need local collections.

 Pulveroboletus ravenelii (from the east coast) © Noah Siegel